prasad-shembekar/SmartCCTVShield/README.md

 Use git [Clone](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) to make use in local repository.

-Open project in Eclipse and run the project
+Open project in PyCharm and run the project

 ## Project Requirements